newfold-labs/wp-module-data/readme.md

 - [x] Update the `bootstrap.php` file to use the new loader.
 - [x] Update the REST API namespace to be `wp-json/newfold-data/v1/*`.
 - [x] Search for instances of `endurance`, `bluehost`, `eig` or `bh`, and update to use either `newfold` or `nfd`.
-- [ ] Remove the BHPlugin listener.
-For Web, let's just use the `endurance_data_listeners` filter to register a listener should we need one.
+- [x] Remove the BHPlugin listener.
+For Web, let's just use the `newfold_data_listeners` filter to register a listener should we need one.
 - [ ] Validate that things work as expected.